VenueDriver/aws-app-logger/README.md

     require 'aws-app-logger'
     $logger = Aws::App::Logger.new

+### Log directly to CloudWatch

+If you don't want to emit your log output to standard output, if you instead want to log directly to CloudWatch through the CloudWatch API, then you can provide a string when you create the `Logger` instance, and it will use that as the name of a log group in CloudWatch:

+    require 'aws-app-logger'
+    $logger = Aws::App::Logger.new 'my-log-group'
+    $logger.info 'A message in a log stream in the log group my-log-group.'
+    $logger.debug "Some important object that responsd to to_json:", @record

 ### Suppress pretty printing

 If you don't want the pretty-printed representation at the end, then you can